-More likely than not, you won’t know the channel that the target AP is broadcasting on; therefore, it would be wise to select option 1 to scan all channels.
+More likely than not, you won’t know the channel that the channel your home AP is broadcasting on; therefore, it’s wise to select option 1 to scan all channels.
 Otherwise, if you do happen to know the channel, you can narrow down Airodump-ng’s output to any networks on that specific channel.
 I chose all channels

 This opens the WIFI Monitor window, which is really just the Airodump-ng output.
-Select your network that you want to attack.
-I’ve highlighted the network I will be using in red.
-Notice at the bottom that we can see a client connected to the target network.
+Select your network.
+I’ve highlighted my network I will be using in red.
+Notice at the bottom that we can see a client (me) connected to the target network.
 This is critical.
 Without any clients associated to the target network, this attack will not work.
 Once, you’ve identified the network you want to attack, type ctrl+C

 Now, you have to choose the network Fluxion’s WIFI LIST window.
-All you need to do is re-identify the same network by typing the ID number and pressing Enter.
+All you need to do is re-identify your network by typing the ID number and pressing Enter.
 Notice how the networks with clients currently associated with them have an “*” next to their ID number.